 For some, synovial chondromatosis can recur making periodic follow-up examinations necessary.
 Then your doctor would also want to monitor for any signs or progress of osteoarthritis, but this only applies to patients already diagnosed or at risk for arthritis.

 Contact the Orthopedic Specialist

 Dr. Daniel C. Allison’s specialty as an orthopedic oncologist provides him with the skill and expertise to treat bone tumors, preserve limbs, and other complex orthopedic conditions.
 He is the ideal physician for diagnosing challenging musculoskeletal disorders and developing an appropriate treatment plan.
-Contact our office online or call us today to schedule a personal consultation at (310) 730-8008 and connect to a Los Angeles oncology specialist today!Contact A Synovial chondromatosis Specialist
+Visit ncbi.nlm.nih.gov to learn more about synovial chndromatosis or Contact our office online or call us today to schedule a personal consultation at (310) 730-8008 and connect to a Los Angeles oncology specialist today!Contact A Synovial chondromatosis Specialist

 Next, read about Eosinophilic Granuloma